Celyagd/celyagd.github.io/research/index.md

 ### Post-Doctoral research explorations

-- 2021 : [APIToS : towards a Creative Commons Model for APIToS](https://inno3.fr/actualite/api-terms-service-vers-un-modele-creative-commons) ( [Digital Infrastructure Research 2020](https://techcrunch.com/2021/03/03/1-3m-in-grants-go-towards-making-the-webs-open-source-infrastructure-more-equitable/) laureate from Ford Foundation, Sloan Foundation).
+- 2021 : [APIToS : towards a Creative Commons Model for APIToS](https://inno3.fr/actualite/api-terms-service-vers-un-modele-creative-commons) ( [Digital Infrastructure Research 2020](https://techcrunch.com/2021/03/03/1-3m-in-grants-go-towards-making-the-webs-open-source-infrastructure-more-equitable/) laureate from Ford Foundation, Sloan Foundation
 - 2020-20211 : [Réussir l'appropriation de la science ouverte](https://www.ouvrirlascience.fr/reussir-lappropriation-de-la-science-ouverte/) for the le CoSO (Comité pour la Science Ouverte) and Université de Paris.
-- Action-research (CIR) (ongoing): open source, open infrastructure et open science : design and implementation of "open and sustainable models"
+- 2020-... - Working Group [Open Science & Society](https://cis.cnrs.fr/science-ouverte-et-societe/) of the Internet & Society Center : coordination with Nicolas Loubet and Jean-Baptiste Sherrer.
-- 2020-2021 - [OpenESR](https://openesr.frama.io/rencontres) (ongoing) : reflexive views on the implementation of open models in higher education and research with Inno3 and HackYourResearch
+- 2020-... - Action-research (CIR) (ongoing): open source, open infrastructure et open science : design and implementation of "open and sustainable models"
-- 2020-2021 - Working Group [Open Science & Society](https://cis.cnrs.fr/science-ouverte-et-societe/) of the Internet & Society Center : coordination with Nicolas Loubet and Jean-Baptiste Sherrer.
+- 2020-2021 - [OpenESR](https://openesr.frama.io/rencontres) : reflexive views on the implementation of open models in higher education and research with Inno3 and HackYourResearch
 - 2020 - "Is it wise to be well?" (in progress): questioning "well-being" practices through the prism of cognitive sciences and philosophy with the Anchor of Knowledge.
 - 2019 - Ethics of care in doctoral research and well-being: [Exploring Collective Care in Research](https://zenodo.org/record/2571546)
 - 2019 - CivicTech in Society: for a pluralistic exploration of digital debates with DRISS and IFRIS (Marc Barbier and Constance de Quatrebarbes)